mickfuzz/dyne_docs/src/terminal/docs/36-awk.md

 can introduce new ones by simply using them.
 In our example program, the value of the variable *total*, starting out at 0 (zero), is increased by the value of field no. 1 for each input line.
-The += operator means \"add the math expression on the right to the variable on the left.\"
+The += operator means "add the math expression on the right to the variable on the left."

 So after all input lines have been read, *total* contains the sum of all field 1 values, that is, the sum of all high scores.
-The END statement outputs the value of *total* followed by the string \"points\".\
+The END statement outputs the value of *total* followed by the string "points".\

 ## Where to go from here?